About the Book

 “Please take us there without delay.”

 “O’course, miss.”
-He secured the door and leaped into his seat, whipping the team of fresh horses into a gallop.
+He secured the door and leapt into his seat, whipping the team of fresh horses into a gallop.

 As they lurched forward, the most pitiful sound she’d ever heard burst from the injured man’s lips, which flaked with white.
 His big arm flailed from beneath the cloak to protect his face, in a gesture that tore Lorelai’s heart out of her chest.